Everyone knows windows are expensive, but just how big a bite do they take out of the budget?

 Fiberglass versus Vinyl

-Homeowners that ultimately pick fiberglass often consider vinyl too.
-Fiberglass costs about 25% more.
+Homeowners that ultimately pick fiberglass often consider vinyl, too.
+Fiberglass costs about 25% to 30% more.
+The premium brand fiberglass window can cost twice as much as a regular (non-premium brand) vinyl window.
 The benefits are stronger, slightly thinner frames that allow for more glass/visibility.
 Fiberglass doesn’t have the weld ridges at corners.

-Vinyl’s advantage is that frames that are slightly more energy-efficient.
+Vinyl’s advantage is that frames are slightly more energy-efficient.

 How to Buy Windows